Complex Aortic Dissection Treatment from Renowned Doctors

 University Hospitals Harrington Heart & Vascular Institute’s multidisciplinary care includes a collaborative approach to treating patients with complex aortic diseases.
 We bring together leading heart and vascular specialists at our Aortic Disease Center – all dedicated to providing the very best treatment for serious aortic conditions, including aortic dissection.

-Aortic dissection occurs when there is a tear in the inner layer of the aorta, the largest blood vessel that carries blood out of the heart.
-As the tear extends along the wall of the aorta, blood surges through the torn aorta, which causes the inner and middle layers of the aorta to dissect, or separate.
-This can lead to a decreased blood flow to various organs or a ruptured aorta, a life-threatening emergency.
+Aortic dissection occurs when a tear forms in the inner layer of the aorta, the main artery that carries blood away from the heart to the rest of the body.
+As the tear extends along the wall of the aorta, blood surges through the torn tissue, causing the inner and middle layers of the aorta to dissect, or separate.
+This can lead to decreased blood flow to various organs or a ruptured aorta, a life-threatening emergency.

 Understanding Aortic Dissection Risk Factors

 The cause of aortic dissection is unclear.
 In addition to advanced age and family history, the following risk factors are associated with this condition:

 - Genetic connective tissue disorders, such as Marfan’s syndrome

 - Hardening of the arteries

 - Inflammation of the aorta (aortitis) or arteries (arteritis)

 People with certain birth defects of the heart and blood vessels, such as narrowing or coarctation of the aorta and defects of the aortic valve, are also at risk for aortic dissection.